The public was invited to a virtual open house to learn about the CSAH 49 reconstruction project and to provide input June 16-30, 2020.

 - Address long-term needs for the corridor.

 After obtaining initial feedback from landowners and commercial businesses in the corridor, county staff have developed two potential conceptual designs for the project.
-Both concepts are presented here to obtain feedback.
-After receiving feedback, the county will evaluate the concepts, decide which if any of the concepts meet the overall needs, then decide on the final alignment for final design and construction.
+After receiving feedback, the county has decided that Alternate B best meet the overall needs of the corridor.

 Both concepts eliminate the skewed intersection at the north end.
 Both concepts flatten curves and provide better thru traffic movement.
 Both concepts provide better connections to CSAH 45 with a flatter approach between the railroad tracks and CSAH 45.
 Both concepts would improve drainage and raise the road to minimize chance of flooding.
 Both concepts are identical on the north half with basically a two-lane road, 6-foot shoulders, and ditches.